-PVI's bank accounts at an institution are insured by the Federal Deposit Insurance Corporation (FDIC) up to \$250,000.
-At times, PVI's cash balances exceed FDIC limits; PVI has historically placed its cash and cash equivalents in quality financial institutions and management believed no significant credit risk exists with respect to these accounts.
-See additional information for subsequent events at Note 15.
+PVI's bank accounts at a financial institution are insured by the Federal Deposit Insurance Corporation (FDIC) up to \$250,000.
+At times, PVI's cash balances exceed FDIC limits; however, PVI has historically placed its cash and cash equivalents in quality financial institutions and management believes there is no significant credit risk exists with respect to these accounts.